Jianxuan-Lei/Jianxuan-Lei.github.io/_pages/about.md

 1. Trade unions in different institutional contexts
 2. Identities at work (e.g., gender)

-My research employs an interdisciplinary perspective informed by economics, sociology, and political theory, supported by empirical evidence from econometric analysis.
+My research employs an interdisciplinary perspective informed by economics, sociology, and political theory, supported by empirical evidence from archival data and econometric analysis.

 ## My Work and Research
 To be added.